fenil2144/Rohit-Java/README.md

 # Rohit-Java
-This is repository for personal 1:1 training
+This is repository is for personal 1:1 training